ytmytm/c128-mmu-256k-exp/README.md

 #### Step 1

 First test can be done right away.
-Just plug in the daughterboard with MMU fit into U7.
+Just plug in the daughterboard with MMU installed into U7 socket.
 GAL is not yet necessary.
-Computer should start normally.
-The new PCB fits into U7 socket just between SID and power socket.
-It's difficult so check carefully if it is plugged in correctly with no shifted pins hanging outside the socket.
+The computer should start normally.
+The new PCB fits nicely just between SID and the power socket.
+Check carefully if the daughterboard is plugged correctly with no shifted pins hanging outside the U7 socket.

 <img src="media/c128dcr/1.install-test.jpg" alt="C128DCR fit" width=640>